adarsh0204/Stickies/README.md

-# Stickies
-Stickies is a frontend-only e-commerce platform built with React.js, offering a wide selection of customizable laptop stickers, skins, and keypad covers.
+Stickies is a frontend-only React.js e-commerce application specializing in customizable laptop accessories like stickers, skins, and keypad covers.
+It provides a seamless shopping experience with  navigation, responsive design, and interactive UI elements.
+The project lacks backend integration.
+Future enhancements include backend integration, advanced search filters, and user profiles.